deepnetworkgmbh/deepnetworkgmbh.github.io/our-services.md

                             </div>
                             <br />
                             <h2>Apps</h2>
-                            The term ‘App’ has made its way to popular lexicon with the rise of the mobile applications but the concept Itejhas been around for many years before.
+                            The term ‘App’ has made its way to popular lexicon with the rise of the mobile applications but the concept been around for many years before.
 Apps are the face of your products.
 We have many years of experience building apps to cater various solutions and for many types of users.
                             <br /><br />
                             <ul>
-                                <li><strong>Desktop:</strong> Windows & MacOSS Native Apps</li>
+                                <li><strong>Desktop:</strong> Windows & MacOS Native Apps</li>
                                 <li><strong>Mobile:</strong> Android & Safari</li>
                                 <li><strong>Web:</strong> SPA, ASP.Net/MVC, Java/Spring</li>
                             </ul>